dhutapratama/docs/homestead.md

 <a name="installing-homestead"></a>
 #### Installing Homestead

 You may install Homestead by cloning the Homestead repository onto your host machine.
-Consider cloning the repository into a `Homestead` folder within your "home" directory, as the Homestead virtual machine will serve as the host to all of your Laravel applications.
+Consider cloning the repository into a `Homestead` folder within your "home" directory, as the Homestead virtual machine will serve as the host to all of your Lets applications.
 Throughout this documentation, we will refer to this directory as your "Homestead directory":

 ```shell
 git clone https://github.com/laravel/homestead.git ~/Homestead
 ```

-After cloning the Laravel Homestead repository, you should checkout the `release` branch.
+After cloning the Lets Homestead repository, you should checkout the `release` branch.
 This branch always contains the latest stable release of Homestead:

 ```shell
 cd ~/Homestead